ajguerrer/notebook/content/unit-testing/integration_testing.md

 by the application.
 {{% /notice %}}

-migration scripts are used in testing and production.
+Migration scripts should be used in both testing and production.
 Once committed to source control, don't modify them.
 Make a new migration script instead of fixing the old one, unless fixing the old one prevents data loss.